ivedants/Virtual-Reality-Museum-of-Renaissance-Musical-Instruments/README.md

 ## Getting Started [FIND PROJECT LINK AND PREVIEW VIDEO LINK HERE]

 There are two ways to access this project.
 One is to simply access it through a web browser (Google Chrome, recommended for best performance) or through your VR Headset browser.
 The project link is:  https://c54237d0af0b40a2ac35b70846537582.us-east-2.sumerian.aws/?

-For a quick insight of this project, here is the link to a short video of the museum: https://youtu.be/RLCYF9-hMKg

 **NOTE:** Feel free to reach out to ivedantshrivastava@gmail.com for any doubts or suggestions regarding this project.